Georges Rochegrosse: Life and career

 He was elected an Officer of the Legion of Honour in 1892 and received the Medal of Honour in 1906 for The Red Delight.
 Rochegrosse also illustrated several books.
-Some of the drawings for these illustrations are in the Department of Prints and Drawings at the British Museum, London.
-He lived his final years in Algeria, but returned to Paris where he died and is buried in Montparnasse Cemetery.
-His wife, Marie Rochegrosse (née Leblond), had died in 1920.
+His great love, his wife Marie Rochegrosse (née Leblond), had died in 1920.
+He lived his final years in El Biar, in French Algeria, where he died.
+He is buried in Paris, in the Montparnasse Cemetery, near the poet Theodore de Banville, his stepfather.